-We are exposed to foreign currency exchange rate variations resulting from the remeasurement and translation of the financial statements of our subsidiaries located in Toronto, Ontario and Rio de Janeiro, Brazil.
-As of March 31, 2008, \$10.4 million of accumulated other comprehensive income related to our international subsidiaries is included in our consolidated statement of shareholders' equity.
+We are exposed to foreign currency exchange rate variations resulting from our subsidiaries located in Toronto, Ontario and Rio de Janeiro, Brazil.
+As of June 30, 2008, \$14.1 million of accumulated other comprehensive income related to our international subsidiaries is included in our consolidated statement of shareholders' equity.
 Based on the Company's current operational strategies, management does not believe that variations in the foreign currency exchange rates pose a significant risk to our consolidated results of operations or financial position.